We have five factories and 19 years of experience in plant extracts

 4. Cosmetic and Nutraceutical Formulations:

-While not strictly a food industry application, the use of Lycopene in cosmetic and nutraceutical formulations is worth mentioning due to its antioxidant and skin health benefits.
+While not strictly a food industry application, the use of lycopene in cosmetic and nutraceutical formulations is worth mentioning due to its antioxidant and skin health benefits.
 It is often used in skincare products and supplements that aim to protect against UV damage and promote a healthy complexion.

 5. Bakery and Confectionery:

-In the bakery and confectionery sectors, Lycopene can be used to add a natural red color to breads, cakes, and other baked goods.
+In the bakery and confectionery sectors, lycopene can be used to add a natural red color to breads, cakes, and other baked goods.
 It can also be incorporated into icing and glazes to create visually appealing products.

 6. Meat and Seafood Products: